evmos/docs/docs/develop/backend.md

 ---
-sidebar_position: 4
+sidebar_position: 3
-slug: '/create-backend'
+slug: '/backend'
 ---

-# Create A Backend
+# Backend

 It is important to note that not all DApps require a backend.
 For example, if the DApp is designed solely for transactions, a backend may not be necessary.
 Additionally, the frontend of a DApp can use standard web technologies